AFK-OS/una/README.md

   </p>
 </div>

 Una is a complete MPR helper written in `bash` (kinda demonstrates the power of shell scripts lol).
-It was created since the official MPR helper, `tap` (written by `hunterwittenborn`) had issues with handling dependencies from the MPR and regular APT dependencies.
+It was created since the only other helper which is still being maintained, `tap`, had issues with handling dependencies from the MPR and regular APT dependencies.
 Una is a replacement for `tap` which has implemented all the features present in `tap` and more.

 <p align="right">(<a href="#top">back to top</a>)</p>